|LEP class||Class 3B|

 Fenix TK30 White Laser Flashlight reaching 1.2 km

-In 2020, Fenix produced their first LEP flashlight, named TK30.
+In 2020, Fenix produced its first LEP flashlight, named TK30.
 I’m not sure why they choose that name because they already had a TK30 many years ago.
 But anyways, Fenix took the plunge and decided to get an LEP flashlight in their lineup.

 Just like other LEP lights this size, it has a focused spotlight beam, but not as tight as the bigger ones like the Acebeam W30 and Weltool W4.
 Its hotpot is still smaller than most LED flashlights.
 One of the main differences between the TK30 and most of the other LEP lights is its strobe function.